What is a Basic Service Demat Account?

 BSDA or Basic Service Demat Account is a special type of Demat account introduced by the Securities & Exchange Board of India (SEBI) in 2012 for eligible Indian citizens.
 The account’s primary purpose is to encourage small investors with no or little prior knowledge of stocks, mutual funds, and ETFs to enter the market and trade or invest.

-A BSDA account provides almost similar benefits to a regular Demat account, but there are differences in maintenance charges.
-Unlike a regular Demat account, a basic Demat account holder does not need to pay any charges on holdings below INR 50,000.
-Also, if your holding amount is between INR 50,000 and 2 lakh, you will have to pay a nominal maintenance charge of INR 100 annually.
+Bsda meaning to provides almost similar benefits to regular Demat account, but there are differences in maintenance charges.
+Unlike regular Demat account, basic Demat account holder does not need to pay any charges on holdings below INR 50,000.
+Also, if your holding amount is between INR 50,000 & 2 lakh, you will have to pay nominal maintenance charge of INR 100 annually.
+Understanding the differences between BSDA vs regular Demat account can help investors choose the most cost-effective option for their needs.

 Limitations of a Basic Service Demat Account?